eltaline/wzd/README.md

 - Bolt archives are automatically named with the name of the directory in which they are created

-- Effective reduction of the number of files within the data instance depends on the selected directory structure and the planned number of file uploads in these directories
+- Effective reduction of the number of files within the data instance depends on the selected directory structure, and the planned number of file uploads in these directories

-- It is not recommended to upload 100,000+ files to one directory (one Bolt archive); this would be a large overhead.
+- It is not recommended uploading 100,000+ files to one directory (one Bolt archive); this would be a large overhead.
 If possible, plan your directory structure correctly

-- It is not recommended to upload files or values larger than 16MB to Bolt archives.
+- It is not recommended uploading files or values larger than 16 MB to Bolt archives.
 By default, the parameter fmaxsize = 1048576 bytes

 - If the fmaxsize parameter is exceeded, even with the "Archive: 1" client header set, the data will be loaded into a separate regular file without notification.
 The maximum possible size of the parameter is fmaxsize = 33554432 bytes

 - If the nonunique = true parameter is turned on in the virtual host, this means that the wZD server will allow uploading of individual files with the same name, even if the Bolt archive in this directory already contains data with the same key name as the uploaded file

 - Despite the fact that the nonunique = false parameter is disabled in the virtual host, the wZD server will upload the file or value to the new Bolt archive, even if the key name matches the already existing file name in this directory.
-This is required for non-stop operation of the service and working in mixed mode during data migration to Bolt archives, including when adding new files non-stop through the PUT method or deleting them through the DELETE method
+This is required for non-stop operation of the service and working in a mixed mode during data migration to Bolt archives, including when adding new files non-stop through the PUT method or deleting them through the DELETE method

 - When using the writeintegrity = true and readintegrity = true parameters, the downloaded file or value is completely written to RAM, but no more than 32 MB per request, with the maximum parameter fmaxsize set.
 It is highly recommended that these options be enabled as true.
 These parameters affect only files or values in Bolt archives